sumitshinde-84/node-red-contrib-simple-ocr/README.md

 The node will display its progress while recognizing the text.
 It will show a "recognizing..." status while processing the image.

-## Example Flow

-You can use an `http in` node to receive an image file and pass it to the `simple-ocr` node.
-The recognized text can then be seen in the debug panel.

 ## License

 This project is licensed under the [Apache-2.0 License](LICENSE).